DDAProducciones/onlyfans-content-downloader/README.md

 That's it!
 The download should now start.

 # Known bugs/issues/deficiencies
 The following list does not impact the actual functionality.
 This means that all the content will still downloads as intended.
-Consider these minor issues that only affect the user experience at most.
+Consider these minor issues that only affect the user experience at m
 1. Code is redundant in some places.
 Does not impact the download process!
+Just not optimally coded.
+You won't really notice though qua speed.
 2. JS code is unnecessarily iterating over content that has already been visited.
-Does not impact the download process!
+Does not impact the download process, just makes you wait a couple seconds longer.
-3. When downloading, numerator does not match denominator after completion.
-4. Not all fetched content always logs in the web console.